Tesla Powerwall 3 Expansion is Now CEC-Approved & Available Order Now

 Maintain a well-ventilated area around the battery to ensure the energy storage system remains cool and can combat the harsh Australian heat on those summer days.

-This also applies to your solar inverter, which also needs ventilation to keep cool whilst converting your energy.
+This also applies to your solar inverter, which also needs ventilation to keep cool whilst converting your energy

-Periodical checks
+Periodical Checks

 An easy way to maintain your battery is to simply have a look over it.
 You don’t need to be a technician to see if the battery and wiring has any signs of wear or malfunction.
 With the combination of your batteries statistics analysis, and physical check-ups you will know if there is anything wrong.